GenericMappingTools/gmt/doc/rst/source/matlab_wrapper.rst

   inc             % 1x2 vector with [x_inc y_inc]
   registration    % Registration type: 0 -> Grid registration; 1 -> Pixel registration
-  nodata          % The value of nodata title           % Title (Optional) comment         % Remark (Optional) command         % Command used to create the grid (Optional)
+  nodata          % The value of nodata pad             % A scalar pad.
+Optional and only when direction is to GMT. (new in 1.1) title           % Title (Optional) comment         % Remark (Optional) command         % Command used to create the grid (Optional)